andrasq/node-docs/baas-cpu-usage.md

 identified 13.2 cpu seconds of potential savings.

-The changes were straightforward:  adding a `keepAlive` config option to our db library, layering a cache in front of the metadata fetches, and replacing `request` with a thin wrapper.
+The changes were straightforward:  adding a `keepAlive` config option to our db access library, layering a cache in front of the metadata fetches, and replacing `request` with a thin wrapper.

-The results look really promising.
-Overall cpu usage went down by 25% and lowered network traffic by more than 80%.
-We did have to fix an integration glitch where we didn't notice that the code was modifying the now shared metadata object, and we are currently looking for a workaround for a node-v6.9.1 memory management glitch that breaks the service, but this approach still looks viable.
+The results look really promising, cpu usage down by 60% and network traffic down by more than 80%.
+We did have to fix an integration glitch where we didn't notice that the code was modifying the now shared metadata object, and we are currently looking for a workaround for a node-v6.9.1 memory management glitch that breaks the service, but this approach is definitely viable.

 Lessons Learned